Treating Hashimoto's without Thyroid Medication

 YOU control the foods you put into your body and the foods that you avoid.

-YOU control how much you eat, when you eat, and when you are full.
+YOU control how much you eat, when you eat, and when you stop.

 This matters because you DON'T have control over what the doctor recommends to you.

-You are at his/her mercy and their recommendations when it comes to medications.
+You are at their mercy and their recommendations when it comes to prescription medications such as thyroid hormone.

 But you do have control over your diet and the supplements you put into your mouth.